Complete guide to the GeniePoint charging network

 First, you’ll need to register your details and set up a GeniePoint Account.
 You can do this either by using a free, web-based smartphone app to initiate charging sessions, or by signing up for an RFID card in advance at a one-off cost of £9.

-Setting up an account will allow you to view your billing history and past charging sessions, as well as control the automatic top-up function that can replenish the balance on your account from a debit or credit card.
+Setting up an account allows you to view your billing history and past charging sessions, as well as control the automatic top-up function that can replenish the balance on your account from a debit or credit card.

 The GeniePoint charging network features three main types of charger: Fast AC, Rapid AC and Rapid DC.
 Fast AC chargers operate at speeds of 7-22kW; Rapid AC chargers deliver 43kW; Rapid DC chargers, meanwhile, are the fastest of all with power rates of 50kW.

-Type 2 (sometimes known as Mennekes), CHAdeMO and CCS charging cables all feature in the network, although not all of these are available at every station.
-Check beforehand to ensure that the charger you wish to use will work with the socket on your electric car or electric van.
+Type 2, CHAdeMO and CCS charging cables all feature in the network, although not all of these are available at every station.
+Check beforehand to ensure that the charger you want to use will work with the socket on your electric car or electric van.